-The inflexibility inherent in lattice-based methods has another interesting implication---we are unable to locally refine our approximation to the latent random field.
-In a lot of situations, this is not a problem, however, in the problem considered in Section \ref{sec:sampling} there is a large region that contains no data and will not, therefore, greatly impact the posterior inference.
-This begs the question: why are we wasting computational resources generating a high resolution approximation to the latent field over this area?
-Clearly a better and less computationally intensive solution would be to reduce the resolution in these areas without effecting the resolution in the areas that have been sampled.
-This is completely impossible with lattice-based methods.
-While this flexibility will not be needed in every problem, it is clearly convenient to have the option of changing the resolution of the approximation locally.
+The inflexibility inherent in lattice-based methods also implies that the approximation to the latent random field cannot be locally refined.
+In the problem considered in Section \ref{sec:sampling}, a large region has not been sampled.
+Generating a high resolution approximation to the latent field over this area would be computationally wasteful.
+It would be more efficient to reduce the resolution in these areas without affecting that in those that have been sampled.
+While this is impossible with lattice-based methods, the flexible method introduced here allows local changes to the resolution of the approximation.